The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 National output is classified into the following types:

-Consumer Goods – Consumer goods are those goods which help in the further production of consumer gods.
+Consumer Goods – Consumer goods are those goods that help in the further production of consumer goods.
 These are also called are also called capital goods.

-Producer Goods– Producer goods are those goods which help in the further production of consumer goods.
+Producer Goods– Producer goods are those goods that help in the further production of consumer goods.
 These are also called capital goods.

 Govt.
-Produced Goods– These include defence, police, education, health care, roads, railways, ports, dams etc.
+Produced Goods– These include defense, police, education, health care, roads, railways, ports, dams etc.

 Net Exports– Net exports refer to the value of goods and services exported to the rest of the world minus the value of goods & services imported during an accounting year.